spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-availability-notification-feature.md

 {% info_block warningBox "Verification" %}

-To verify that `AvailabilityNotificationAnonymizerPlugin` is working, follow these steps:
+Verify that `AvailabilityNotificationAnonymizerPlugin` is working:
 1. Add a new product.
 2. On Yves, as a company user, subscribe to its availability notifications.
-3. Check that the corresponding line is added to the `spy_availability_notification_subscription` table.</li><li>Delete this user.
+3. Check that the corresponding line is added to the `spy_availability_notification_subscription` table.
+4. Delete this user.
-4. Check that the line is deleted from the `spy_availability_notification_subscription` table.
+5. Check that the line is deleted from the `spy_availability_notification_subscription` table.

-To verify that `AvailabilityNotificationSubscriptionCustomerTransferExpanderPlugin` is working, follow these steps:
+Verify that `AvailabilityNotificationSubscriptionCustomerTransferExpanderPlugin` is working:
 1. Add a new product.
 2. On Yves, as a company user, subscribe to its availability notifications.
 3. On Yves, go to account overview > **Newsletters**.